 When we became frequent business travelers after college, we immediately signed up for all the frequent traveler programs we could.
 At the time, we weren’t travelling for business all that much (maybe only once a month) and it seemed like it would take forever for the points to accumulate into reward travel.
 But we signed up for those programs because someone told us to.
 And we’re glad we did!

 Companies offer frequent traveler (points and miles) to secure your loyalty – and get more money out of you.
 In a way, they are gambling on you to increase your share of business with them.
 But you can play that game too.
 Points and miles addicts play the game back and amass huge amounts of points/miles to travel for practically free (as seen in the movie Up in the Air).
-A popular term these days to explain the game is Travel Hacking.
+A popular term these days to explain the game is Travel Hacking or Points Hacking.

 Everyone has their own definition of travel hacking, but we define it as involving two related goals:

 1) Traveling for the least amount of money possible.
 The goal is to reduce your expenses to practically zero.